ritiksawarkar/ritiksawarkar/README.md

 ---

 ### Student Toolkit Website

-- Developed small utility tools for students
+- Developed utility tools useful for students
-- Implemented features like word counter and case converter
+- Implemented features such as word counter and case converter
-- Designed to be simple, practical, and beginner-friendly
+- Designed the project to be simple, practical, and beginner-friendly

 ---